andrejsjakovlevs/ChipTask/README.md

  - Using HHVM / Hack

 ## Unit Testing
-To run PHPUnit Tests, simple enter the `dist/` directory, and execute the following:
+To run PHPUnit Tests, simply enter the `dist/` directory, and execute the following:

     composer test